catlinman/neko-config-origin/README.md

 # Nekoconfig #

 Nekoconfig is a semi important repository containing most of my public configuration files as well as application skins and syntax highlighting settings for different kinds of code editing environments.
+It also contains utility scripts I've written at some point.

-The repository is split into two main folders.
-One contains skins and syntax highlighting sheets I've made while the other contains most of my config files for various applications.
+The repository is split into three main folders.
+The contents of these folders can be seen below

-A list of all the programs covered in some way can be seen below.

-- Configuration
+- Configuration (config)
+	- Blender startup and configuration file
 	- Rainmeter layout configuration file
 	- Both Unix Vim (.vimrc) and Windows gVim (_vimrc) configuration files
 	- i3 window manager configuration files
 	- Terminator terminal profile configuration
+- Scripts (scripts)
+	- Powershell
-- Skins and Themes
+- Skins and Themes (skin)
 	- Subneko Sublime theme
 	- Vineko Vim color scheme
 	- Nekobeat Osu skin